imusaeva/terraform-session-october/session-11/README.md

   }
 }
 ```
-*** Now we know 4 different ways tomanage multiple environments :
+** Now we know 4 different ways tomanage multiple environments : **
 - modules ,
 - workspace ,
 - file structure ,
 - folder structure.

-When we create resource , for the name we give workspace option and it will automatically update the name for each environment ,
+When we create resource , for the name we give workspace option and it will automatically update the name for each environment.

-example :
+ - Example :
 ```
 resource "aws_sqs_queue" "main" {
   name = "${terraform.workspace}-sqs”            # name will be updated after the terraform apply